Coronavirus takes toll on Black, Latino child care providers

 Policy experts say the U.S. spends a small fraction of federal funds on child care compared to other industrialized nations, an underfunding exacerbated by COVID-19.
 Soon nearly half of the child care centers in the U.S. may be lost, according to the Center for American Progress.

-"Prior to the pandemic, the child care system was fractured." said Lynette Fraga, executive director of Child Care Aware of America.
+"Prior to the pandemic, the child care system was fractured." said Lynette Fraga, CEO of Child Care Aware of America.
 "Now, it's shattered."

 Even before the coronavirus, many parents already faced an impossible choice — caring for their children or earning a living.
 But COVID-19's impact on the system has worsened that, Fraga says, and its effects risk creating "child care deserts," leaving parents unable to return to work, reducing incomes and taking away early education opportunities crucial for a child's development.